JessicaP1998/OGPC2016/design_doc.md

 3. Upon entering the building the player is confronted with the first of the moral decisions.
 There is a mutant on the edge of death that asks for someone to grab his teddy bear.
 The mother is scared and revolted, but the child sees things differently.
 4. The player choses to help or not help the mutant, and that decision will impact how they get out.
 Upon exiting the mother and child must run from falling shrapnel.
 5. The game will continue in this manner with six people that you can help.
 Three of which die and show up in the end.

+ We are also planning on using the game to compete in project Mythos, but how that will impact the story and design of the game is unknown.

 10/27/2015
 Sasha is learning libGDX and Jessica is working on the Arduino input to java.